dmitriid/tetrad/README.md

 ## Docker

 See `Dockerfile`.
 The `Dockerfile` currently in repo will start several different services.
-Use it to creat your own configurations
+Use it to create your own configurations

+### Makefile

+Run `make all` to build source code, create and run docker images.
+Rum `make run` to just run the created docker image

 # What